CSCI-5619-Fall-2021/Lecture-3/README.md

 7. Using Oculus Link with the Unity editor
 8. Adding objects to the scene
 9. Adding a C# script to an object

+## Notes

+1. The Android build error I encountered during class was the result of an update that did not get installed correctly on my laptop.
+This is unrelated to GitHub.
+2. Because of this error, there was one step we were not able to show in the video.
+In the default scene, the controllers may not be visible when you first open the application on the headset.
+(They will actually appear under the floor.)
+This is because the tracking origin is set incorrectly.
+To fix this, click on the XRRig object in the sample scene.
+In the object inspector, change "Requested Tracking Mode" from Default to Floor.
+This will place the origin at the floor level reported by the headset guardian system, so the controllers and headset will show up at the correct height.

 ## Participation Exercise